Coarse Alexander duality for pairs and applications: Coarse geometry

 The previous lemma implies that coarse embeddings of metric simplicial complexes (as above) induce well-defined maps on homology and on cohomology with compact supports as explained in the following corollary.

 \begin{cor} Let $f\colon Z \to X$ be a coarse embedding of metric simplicial complexes, where $Z$ is finite dimensional and $X$ is uniformly acyclic.
-Any two approximating chain maps given by Lemma~\ref{lem:ChainCoarseEmbedding} induce the same homomorphism in homology.
-If $Z$ and $X$ are locally finite simplicial complexes, then any two approximating chain maps induce the same homomorphism in cohomology with compact supports (with integral coefficients). \end{cor}
+Any two chain maps approximating $f$ induce the same homomorphism in homology and also in cohomology with compact supports \textup{(}with integer coefficients\textup{)}. \end{cor}

 \begin{proof} The claim regarding homology is immediate since two chain homotopic maps of chain complexes induce the same map on homology.